Open-EO/openeo-earthengine-driver/README.md

     * `certificate`: If you want to create an HTTPS server, pass in a PEM-encoded certificate.
 Otherwise set to `null`.
 * `serviceAccountCredentialsFile`: See section 'Setting up GEE authentication'.

-### Setting up GEE authentication
+#### Setting up GEE authentication

 The server needs to authenticate with a [service accounts](https://developers.google.com/earth-engine/service_account) using a private key.
 The account need to have access rights for earth engine.
 You need to drop your private key file into a secure place specify the file path of the private key in the property `serviceAccountCredentialsFile` in the file [config.json](config.json).

 More information about authentication can be found in the [Earth Engine documentation](https://developers.google.com/earth-engine/app_engine_intro).

+### Starting up the server

+After configuration, the server can be started.
+Run  `npm run start` to start the server.

 ## Usage

-The driver is written in [node.js](https://nodejs.org/) and requires at least version 11.0.0.

-After configuration, the server can be started.
-Run `npm install` to install the dependencies and  `npm run start` to start the server.

-Afterwards, you can use the [openEO API](https://open-eo.github.io/openeo-api/apireference/index.html) to communicate with Google Earth Engine.
+For both the demo servers or your own instance you can use the [openEO API](https://open-eo.github.io/openeo-api/apireference/index.html) to communicate with Google Earth Engine.

 An exemplary process graph to create an on-demand XYZ web-service looks like this: